jaimelopez98/Beyond-cutpoints-Functional-data-analysis-and-multivariate-pattern-analysis./README.md

 ## Step 2 - Cut-point approach (Multiple Linear regression)

 - 09_CUTPOINTS_DATA.
-Preparation of data for each age group and type of day.
-(06_LINEAR_approach)
+Preparation of data for each age group.
 - 10_CUTPOINTS_MODELS.
-Modelling for SB and each PA intensity on weekdays and weekend days, separately.
+Modelling for SB and each PA intensity for each age group.
 - 11_CUTPOINTS_DATA.
-Extracting coefficients from linear regression models (Table 3 from the manuscript).
+Extracting coefficients from linear regression models (Table S4 and S5).

 ## Step 3 - Functional data analysis (Scalar-on-function regression)